codesplinta/busser/README.md

 >There are 2 broad categories into which we can classify all of the state that any ReactJS app deals with

 1. Transient or Temporary state (e.g. UI state, derived state)
-2. Non-Transient or Permanent state (e.g. server state)
+2. Non-Transient or Permanent state (e.g. Server state, base state)

 #### Rules of the novel way

 It's important to note that busser can be used in one or all of 3 scenarios:

-1. Sharing global state across multiple ReactJS components.
+1. Sharing global base/derived state across multiple ReactJS components.
 2. Sharing local base state across multiple ReactJS components.
 3. Sharing local derived state across multiple ReactJS components.